-Valuations will revert back to the 'averaged price' when we consider it appropriate and fair to with-profits policyholders after the 'underlying price' recovers to equal or exceed the 'averaged price'.
+Valuations will revert back to the 'averaged price' when we consider it appropriate and fair to with-profits policyholders after the price being used to value units (either the 'underlying price' or 'gradual averaged price') recovers to equal or exceed the 'averaged price'.
 We also have discretion to revert back to the 'averaged price' at an earlier point.